 |Company Tokens||0% (buy); 1.5% (sell)|

 The trading fees are similar to low-cost exchanges such as Binance, KuCoin and Phemex, but swapping between crypto and tokenized currencies charges a high 2.0% trading fee.
-While the spot trading fees on Currency.com are quite competitive compared to the larger crypto exchanges, there are no token discounts to reduce the fee further.
+While the spot trading fees on Currency.com are quite competitive compared to the larger crypto exchanges, there are no token discounts to reduce the crypto fees.
 In short, Currency.com is not the cheapest exchange for crypto trading.

 |Exchange||Trading Fee||Token Discounts|